BryMad/twilight-city-escape/README.md

 * game adds additional, speedier “elite” enemies after a longer amount of time has passed

 Future Goals
-* Implement high score feature as a function of the time
+* Implement high score feature as a function of time variable
-* Use collision to detection to prevent agents from overlapping
+* Use collision detection/vector math to prevent agents from overlapping
 * Break “elite” enemies into a separate class with their own unique sprite image
 * some form of power-ups